hackingmath/AtticusClone/README.md

 # AtticusClone
-Copying the random designs of Atticus Bones
+<p>Copying the random designs of Atticus Bones</p>
 <img src = 'atticusclone1.png'>
 <img src = 'atticusclone2.png'>
-Simply copy AtticusClone.pyde into a Processing sketch, add a tab and paste Node.py into it.
-Run it!
+<p>Simply copy AtticusClone.pyde into a Processing sketch, add a tab and paste Node.py into it.
+Run it!</p>